Town of Newton Zoning, Building Permits & Inspections

 The applicant shall be responsible for reimbursing the town for engineering, inspection, legal, and administrative costs incurred by the town.
 A sanitary permit is required from Manitowoc County Planning and Parks Department for the addition of bedrooms.
 The Town of Newton requires building permits for all construction that is not considered minor repairs or general maintenance.

 Burning Permit You need to have a burning permit for any burning project not contained in a barrel or pit.
 Burning permits can be obtained from any of the fire chiefs, at Hi-Way 42 Garage, Stock's Manufacturing, Pine River Dairy, or the Town Shop and Recycling Center.
-If you have any questions you can contact Tom Hochkammer at 920-374-0109, Ben Stock at 920-374-0004 or Dan Stock at 920-374-1296.
+If you have any questions you can contact Tom Hochkammer at 920-374-0109, Nick Smith at 920-901-2285 or Dan Stock at 920-374-1296.

 Moving Permit A moving permit is required for all buildings being moved on roads within the Town of Newton.
 Said permit may be obtained from the Zoning Administrator.
 The Sheriff's Department should also be notified about such a move.